defold/defold.github.io/foundation.md

 ---

 ### Introduction
-The Defold Foundation was created by King in April 2020.
+The Defold Foundation was created by King in May 2020.
 The Defold Foundation is registered in Sweden under the name "Stiftelsen Defold Foundation" (org.no.
 123456-7890).
 The foundation is governed by Swedish law and overseen by the County Administrative Board in Stockholm.

 ### Objectives
 The objectives of the foundation are: